dojo/docs/dijit/_editor/plugins/FullScreen.rst

 Once required in and enabled, this plugin provides the following features to dijit.Editor.

-* Button with icon in toolbar for toggling a dijit.Editorto take over the entire viewport of its current 'window' (normally the entire browser window.)
+* Button with icon in toolbar for toggling a dijit.Editor to take over the entire view port of its current 'window' (normally the entire browser window.)
 * HotKey enabled for CTRL-SHIFT-F11.
-When this combination is pressed in the viewport, the editor will toggle between fullscreen and normal modes.
+When this combination is pressed in the view port, the editor will toggle between full screen and normal modes.

 ===========
 Limitations